Revo69/vivat-etl/README.md

 ## 👤 Author

-Developed and maintained by [Serghei](https://github.com/Revo69) — passionate about Data Engineering, Computer Vision, and clean architecture.
+Developed and maintained by [Serghei](https://github.com/Revo69) — passionate about Data Engineering and clean architecture.

 ---